electricimp/AzureIoTHub/README.md

 ## iothub.Delivery

 Delivery objects are automatically created when an event is received from Azure IoT Hub.
 You should never call the iothub.Delivery constructor directly.

-The event must be acknowledged or rejected by executing a **feedback** function (*complete*, *abandon*, or *reject*) on the delivery object.
+When an event is received it must be acknowledged or rejected by executing a **feedback** function (*complete*, *abandon*, or *reject*) on the delivery object.
 If no **feedback** function is called within the scope of the callback the message will be automatically accepted.

 ### iothub.Delivery Class Method